mmseng/AislingMatHelper/README.md

 ### Usage notes
 - If the timings aren't quite right for your specific rig, see the <a href='#timing-variables'>Timing Variables</a> section below.
 The timings were mostly tested in Horizons.
 The script works in Odyssey, but the timings may need some minor tweaking.
 - You may wish to create multiple copies of the script with different variable values for different purposes.
-For example, you could have one copy intended for fortifying at rating 1 with cargo capacity of 300, and one copy for fortifying at rating 5 with cargo capacity of 700.
+For example, you could have one copy for fortifying at rating 1 with cargo capacity of 300, and one copy for fortifying at rating 5 with cargo capacity of 700.
 - If you get sidetracked like I always do and end up clicking out of game or otherwise interfering with the script's inputs, use the `Kill` hotkey (default `F4`) to exit the script.
 You'll need to re-launch it.
 - For repeated editing of the script I recommend using <a href='https://notepad-plus-plus.org/'>Notepad++</a> and installing the <a href='https://stackoverflow.com/questions/45466733/autohotkey-syntax-highlighting-in-notepad'>AHK language definition</a> for syntax highlighting.
 <br />